-Enrollment in nursing school will be limited to a maximum of 10 employees enrolled at a time.
+Enrollment in nursing school will be limited to a maximum of 20 employees enrolled at any time.
 All classes will be offered in a part-time, evening and weekend format.

 To be eligible to apply for the nursing tuition benefit, you must: